cunicu/cunicu/docs/Proxying.md

 # Proxying

-ɯice implements multiple ways of running an ICE agent alongside WireGuard on the same UDP ports.
+cunicu implements multiple ways of running an ICE agent alongside WireGuard on the same UDP ports.

 ## Kernel WireGuard module

 ### User-space

-For each WG peer a new local UDP socket is opened. ɯice will update the endpoint address of the peer to this the local address of the new sockets.
+For each WG peer a new local UDP socket is opened. cunicu will update the endpoint address of the peer to this the local address of the new sockets.

-WireGuard traffic is proxied by ɯice between the local UDP and the ICE socket.
+WireGuard traffic is proxied by cunicu between the local UDP and the ICE socket.

 ### RAW Sockets + BPF filter (Kernel)

 We allocate a single [Linux RAW socket][raw-sockets] and assign a [eBPF][golang-bpf] filter to this socket which will only match STUN traffic to a specific UDP port.
-UDP headers are parsed/produced by ɯice. ɯice uses a UDPMux to mux all peers ICE Agents over this single RAW socket.
+UDP headers are parsed/produced by cunicu. cunicu uses a UDPMux to mux all peers ICE Agents over this single RAW socket.

 ### NFtables port-redirection (Kernel)